justingebert/bugfix-ci/Readme.md

 # APR Core 🛠️
-_A lightweight Automated Program Repair system that **finds, patches & PRs bugs** in your repository using GitHub Actions—just by adding one workflow file._
+_A lightweight Automated Program Repair system that **finds, patches & PRs bugs** in your repository using GitHub Actions by adding one workflow file._

 ---